How to stay safe on public Wi-Fi networks

 Why use a VPN for public Wi-Fi?

-There are a lot of risks on public networks, but what are the exact benefits a VPN will provide?
-Here are a few that come in particularly handy when you’re using public Wi-Fi:
+As we already know, there are a lot of risks on public networks.
+So, what are the benefits of a VPN when you’re using public Wi-Fi?
+Here are a few that come in particularly handy:

 Stay secure on public Wi-Fi networks